Bad Company: Return of Paul Rodgers, touring and inactivity (1998–2008)

 In November 1998, Rodgers and Kirke were discussing the release of an extensive compilation album with a biography and picture.
 Rodgers decided the album should include four new songs.
 He finally reunited with the other three original members in the studio to record these four new tracks.
 The reunion was short-lived, but it produced a Top 20 AOR hit with "Hey Hey" (No. 15).
 The second new song "Hammer of Love" peaked at No. 23.
 The new tracks appeared on the compilation album, The 'Original' Bad Co.
 Anthology, released in March 1999, which charted at No. 189.

 With David Lee Roth as the opening act, the reunited original foursome went out in the spring and summer of 1999 for a 32-date reunion tour in the US, which began on 15 May 1999 at Ruth Eckerd Hall in Clearwater, Florida.
 The tour included a pay-per-view concert on 21 May at Hard Rock Live in Orlando and ended on 8 August at the Greek Theater in Los Angeles.
 The shows drew well, but after that, Ralphs announced he was retiring from live performing, and Burrell left again as well bringing the reunion to an end.
 The Greek Theater concert turned out to be the last show of the original four members.
-In 2014, Bad Company 40th Anniversary DVD documentary, Kirke elaborates further on the end of the 1999 reunion, stating that he and Rodgers did not wish to continue on since he and Rodgers were sober and the other two were not.
+In 2014 on Bad Company's 40th Anniversary DVD documentary, Kirke elaborates further on the end of the 1999 reunion, stating that he and Rodgers did not wish to continue on since he and Rodgers were sober and the other two were not.